plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 - retrieves the selected error-message element's existing ID;
 - performs no role-specific attribute or content mutation itself.

-`SimpleDomAriaService` implements `findElements()` using SimpleDom attributes and selectors.
+`SimpleAriaService` implements `findElements()` using SimpleDom attributes and selectors.
 It contains no role-specific ARIA mutation logic.

 The service does not retain `root`, the `IFieldValueHost`, a `ValueHostsManager`, a discovered DOM element, or an element collection after an operation returns.